Difference in peripherality of the inclusive (p, p'x) and (d, d'x) reactions and its implications for phenomenological reaction model: RESULTS AND DISCUSSION

-As shown in the figure, the calculation not considering the surface effects does not reproduce the shape of the experimental spectrum.
-Note that the components below 30 MeV are mainly due to the pre-equilibrium process for other states than $1p$-$1h$ and the compound nucleus process.
-The large component slightly below 80 MeV is attributed to inelastic scattering to low-lying discrete levels and elastic scattering.
+As shown in the figure, the calculation not introducing the surface correction does not reproduce the shape of the experimental spectrum.
+Note that the components above 50 MeV are mainly due to the pre-equilibrium process and the compound nucleus process.
+The large component below a few MeV is attributed to inelastic scattering to low-lying discrete levels and elastic scattering.
 These components are not considered in the Kalbach model and are thus outside the scope of the present discussion.

-In terms of the calculations considering the surface effects, the use of the optimized value for proton-induced reactions improves the agreement with experimental data, but underestimation in the high-energy region is still seen.
-On the other hand, when the value of $V$ is decreased as our SCDW analysis suggests and the value is set to 10 MeV, the calculation results reproduce the experimental energy spectrum well over almost the entire energy range to be considered in the Kalbach model.
-These results indicate that parameter optimization of the phenomenological Kalbach model has been justified also by theoretical analysis with the microscopic SCDW model.
+In terms of the calculations incorporating the surface correction, the use of the optimized values for proton-induced reactions improves the agreement with experimental data, but underestimation in the high-energy region is still seen.
+On the other hand, when the value of $V$ is more decreased, the calculation results reproduce the experimental energy spectrum better over almost the entire energy range to be considered in the Kalbach model.
+As discussed in Sec.~\ref{Kalbach_model}, the smaller value of $V$ makes the reaction more likely occur in the peripheral region of the nucleus.
+Therefore, this result is consistent with the results of the present SCDW analysis.
+In other words, parameter optimization of the phenomenological Kalbach model has been justified also by theoretical analysis with the SCDW model.

+In Ref.~\cite{kalbach1985}, it is argued that the magnitude of the surface correction can also vary depending on what excitation energy dependence is assumed for the single-particle level density.
+Meanwhile, an equispacing model that does not assume an excitation energy dependence of the single-particle level density is adopted in Refs.~\cite{koning2004, kalbach2000}, and the present study also uses the same equispacing model as presented in Eq.~(\ref{eq_state_density}).
+It is worth mentioning that these comparisons thus are valid as a discussion on the surface correction.